 If you’re a parent whose kids frequently play with your iPhone, or your iOS device is used by other people in your household, you might want to restrict certain websites in order to increase your privacy.

-Blocking websites on the iPhone, iPod touch or iPad isn’t as user-facing a feature as it should have been.
+Allowing access only to certain websites on iPhone, iPod touch or iPad isn’t as user-facing a feature as it should have been.
 Regardless, you can make it work like a charm assuming you don’t mind poking around in the options within the stock Settings app.

 In this tutorial, you’ll learn how to restrict Safari and other WebKit-based browser in a way that will prohibit anyone from visiting websites on your device that you haven’t whitelisted specifically.

-How to block certain websites on iPhone and iPad
+How to only allow certain websites on iPhone and iPad

 1) Launch Settings on your iOS device.